Updated July 4, 2023

 How does Repository Work in Kali Linux?

-Let us first get down into a point of understanding what is repository.
-Repository is a location which stores all contents about a project.
-These contents can vary from project files, revision history and will enable developers to discuss and manage the project’s work.
-The repository can be either managed by an individual or the ownership can be shared across multiple teams as per the requirement.
+Let us first get down to the point of understanding what a repository is.
+The repository is a location that stores all contents of a project.
+These contents can vary from project files to revision history and will enable developers to discuss and manage the project’s work.
+An individual can manage the repository, or the ownership can be shared across multiple teams per the requirement.
 One can also shadow or restrict particular people by manipulating the repository’s visibility.

-Now for Kali repository, one must understand that some updates or upgrades are instrumental in keeping the system up to date, but some updates might end up in making the Kali Linux non-functional.
-For the same reason, these versions are excluded from the repository.
-Hence, to summarize, anything present in repository are tested by the developers of the application and made sure that the updates and upgrades don’t hamper the smooth working of the system.
-The main motto behind the same is that something shouldn’t be broken in order to fix something else.In some instances, some third-party applications are not available on the Kali Linux repository and henceforth additional repositories are required to be added.
+Now for the Kali repository, one must understand that some updates or upgrades are instrumental in keeping the system up to date, but some updates might end up making the Kali Linux non-functional.
+The developers of the application exclude certain versions from the repository for the same reason.
+Therefore, everything present in the repository is thoroughly tested to ensure that updates and upgrades do not disrupt the system’s smooth operation.
+The main principle guiding this approach is to avoid breaking one thing while attempting to fix another.
+However, there are instances where certain third-party applications are not available in the Kali Linux repository, necessitating the addition of additional repositories.

-In order to do complete the utility of configuring Kali Linux repository on to the system we follow the below 3 steps:
+In order to complete the utility of configuring Kali Linux repository onto the system, we follow the below 3 steps:

-- By usage of a text editor, we would first need to open the file “/etc/apt/sources.list” and then edit the same.
+- Using a text editor, we would first need to open the file “/etc/apt/sources.list” and then edit the same.

-- While the file is available for edit, we need to copy the below code on to the same file.
+- While the file is available for editing, we need to copy the code below to the same.

 deb http://http.kali.org/kali kali-rolling main non-free contrib

-- Once the file is edited it will be saved, and then a check, if the file has been updated, needs to be run to be double sure.
-This can be done by using cat command on the updated file and the syntax goes as:
+- Once the file is edited, it will be saved, and then a check if the file has been updated, needs to be run to be double sure.
+This can be done by using the cat command on the updated file, and the syntax goes as:

-Now to update the Kali Linux, we need to run a specific command apt-get update so that the process mentioned above is started and automatically the applications present in the system are put into the newest version available in the repository.
-In some instance the entire system needs to be upgraded.
-These upgrades are instrumental in keeping the Kali Linux version available with us with the latest patch of the security, applications, utilities and other components required for the best and optimized use of the system.
+Now to update the Kali Linux, we need to run a specific command apt-get update so that the process mentioned above is started and automatically, the applications present in the system are put into the newest version available in the repository.
+In some instances, the entire system needs to be upgraded.
+These upgrades are instrumental in keeping the Kali Linux version available with us with the latest patch of the security, applications, utilities, and other components required for the best and most optimized use of the system.
 The upgrade process can be run using the command apt-get upgrade.

-As we mentioned about that not all applications might be present in the repository, hence Kali Linux also provides an additional space in the system where user can install the additional tools required by them.
-The “/etc/apt/sources.list” should not be modified, and henceforth each of the repository needs to be mentioned in another directory named “/etc/apt/sources.list.d/<repo name>.list” where <repo name> should be replaced with the mirror name.
-The developers of Kali Linux have put out a warning sign that if the system breaks as a result of modifying non-Kali Linux repositories, they will not be able to offer support and hence the user should be very careful in doing so.
+As we mentioned about that, not all applications might be present in the repository; hence Kali Linux also provides an additional space in the system where users can install the additional tools required by them.
+The “/etc/apt/sources.list” should not be modified, and henceforth each of the repositories needs to be mentioned in another directory named “/etc/apt/sources.list.d/<repo name>.list” where <repo name> should be replaced with the mirror name.
+The developers of Kali Linux have put out a warning sign that if the system breaks as a result of modifying non-Kali Linux repositories, they will not be able to offer support, and hence the user should be very careful in doing so.